Dr Renata Tyszczuk

 My current teaching in the School of Architecture, University of Sheffield includes:

-Postgraduate Taught Masters: Director of Postgraduate Taught Masters programmes (2009-2013; 2015); Postgraduate Design studio
+Postgraduate Taught Masters: I was Director of Postgraduate Taught Masters programmes (2009-2013; 2015); I contribute to teaching in Postgraduate Design studios

 MArch RIBA Pt 2, professional practice course: I am involved in Design Studio teaching and the mentoring of Live Projects (ARC 552).
 I also contribute to History and Theory teaching including the Theory Forum series (ARC 553, ARC 6853) and dissertation supervision (ARC 556).